michalpaprocki/warships/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-## Possible improvements :
+### Possible improvements :

-- Liveview assign for chat component (users list) is created/updated in channel file on user join and on terminate.
-Closing a browser tab while running more than 1, will lead to username deletion in socket assings.
+- improve UI feedback
+- design a system that will prevent users from opening more than 1 tab; current app implementation removes player from game on any tab navigation